 Pitt-Johnstown’s FAFSA priority filing deadline is April 1.
 Be sure to complete the FAFSA by this date each year to be considered for all types of financial aid available at Pitt-Johnstown.

-Pennsylvania residents who missed the FAFSA priority filing deadline of April 1, must complete the FAFSA by May 1 to meet the filing deadline for the PHEAA State Grant.
+Pennsylvania residents who missed the FAFSA priority filing deadline of April 1 must complete the FAFSA by May 1 to meet the filing deadline for the PA State Grant.

 PHEAA begins notifying Pennsylvania filers of their state grant eligibility in mid-May.

-- Attend Orientation in June or July and bring your financial aid questions with you.
+- Attend Academic Planning Day in June or July and bring your financial aid questions with you.

-- Should you need additional funding, apply for Federal Direct Parent Loan for Undergraduate Students (PLUS) or Alternative Loans.
-To apply for the Federal Direct PLUS, the parent of a dependent student must complete the Federal Direct PLUS Request Form and the Master Promissory Note (MPN) located at www.studentloans.gov.
+- Should you need additional funding, apply for Federal Direct Parent Loan for Undergraduate Students (PLUS) or Private Alternative Loans.
+To apply for the Federal Direct PLUS, the parent of a dependent student must complete the Federal Direct PLUS Request Form and the Master Promissory Note (MPN) located at www.studentaid.gov.

 Tips from the pros: